 1. What kind of campsites are available and how many tents can I set up?
-Your registration cost includes space for one 6-person tent or smaller.
-We will allow larger tents and additional tents for an added charge as they will likely require us to reserve overflow spaces.
+Your registration cost includes space for one tent.
+We will allow additional tents for an added charge as they will likely require us to reserve overflow spaces.

 3. Do I have to camp if I attend?
 You are not required to camp with us.
 You are welcome to secure your own accommodations in the park or nearby.
-To ensure our costs are covered for the weekend, we cannot discount your registration price if you decide to stay elsewhere.
+We are offering a day trip option of $25 a day option for day trippers.
+This includes folks who have opted for other accommodations and folks who live within easy driving distance of the campground.

 6. Are there bathrooms and showers with hot water?
 Yes.
 Bear Creek Lake State Park has two restroom facilities with showers and hot water.